-From 2000 until 2002, unemployment in the Detroit region and the US were nearly equal.
+From 2010 to 2020, unemployment in the Detroit region and the US were nearly equal.
 While unemployment in the Detroit region continued to follow the direction of the national trend across a 20-year period, the 11 counties near Detroit experienced more unemployment than the country overall.

 This data center is designed to provide up-to-date information on the Detroit region, including Genesee, Lapeer, Lenawee, Livingston, Macomb, Monroe, Oakland, Shiawassee, St. Clair, Washtenaw and Wayne counties.

 Powered by Headlight